Reviews for uBlock Origin

 Rated 1 out of 5

-by Firefox user 14655365, 6 months agoOn May 4, 2025, Raymond Hill, the lead developer of uBlock Origin, removed Ukrainian filters from the regional section without any explanation.
-These filters were created by Ukrainians for Ukrainians, and were developed and optimized with attention to each individual website in the Ukrainian segment of the internet.
+by Firefox user 14655365, 9 months agoOn May 4, 2025, Raymond Hill, the lead developer of uBlock Origin, removed Ukrainian filters from the regional section without any explanation.
+These filters were created by Ukrainians for Ukrainians, and were developed and optimized with attention to each individual website in the Ukrainian internet.
 They were highly effective in blocking ads, phishing, and other unwanted content on Ukrainian sites.

 Moreover, these Russian filters are of very poor quality and ineffective at blocking ads, phishing, and other threats on Ukrainian websites.
 Literally, after the first attempt to use these filters, I started seeing ads for online casinos and other garbage right away.